bmarotical/capstoneTeam6/README.md

 # About

-This repo contains the code for predicting House prices with Prediction Project.
+- This repo contains the code for predicting House prices with Advanced Regressions.
-The housing dataset is taken from kaggle (https://www.kaggle.com/c/house-prices-advanced-regression-techniques) and price adjusted using the CPI module.
+- The housing dataset is taken from kaggle (https://www.kaggle.com/c/house-prices-advanced-regression-techniques) and the Sales Price is inflated using the CPI module.
-RMSE scores of each of the below regressors are compared and the best model is used to predict the house prices in Newark-DE, Wilmington-DE, Bear-DE and Ames-IA.
+- RMSE scores of each of the below mentioned regressors are compared and the best model is used to predict the house prices in Newark-DE, Wilmington-DE, Bear-DE and Ames-IA.
+- The datasets for Newark-DE, Wilmington-DE, Bear-DE and Ames-IA are downloaded using US Real Estate api from RapidApi (https://rapidapi.com/datascraper/api/us-real-estate/).

+- Models Executed
     - Support Vector Regressor
     - Ridge Regressor
     - XG Boost Regressor

 ## Local Setup